modern-slavery-act

 DECLARATION

 This statement is made in accordance with section 54(1) of the UK Modern Slavery Act 2015.
-This statement has been approved by the Dentsu International Ltd Board of Directors and constitutes dentsu’s modern slavery and human trafficking statement up to the date of publication of this Statement.
+This statement has been approved by the Dentsu International Limited Board of Directors and constitutes dentsu's modern slavery and human trafficking statement up to the date of publication of this Statement.